lawrencewoodman/sdl_and_tk_demo/README.md

 Explanation
 -----------
 To embed an SDL surface in another window you have to alter the `SDL_WINDOWID` environmental variable so that it matches the id of the window that you want the SDL surface embedded in.
-This must be done after the main window is displayed and before SDL_init() is called.
-For further information have a look at [How to Embed an SDL Surface in a Tk Window](http://techtinkering.com/2012/06/26/embedding-an-sdl-surface-in-a-tk-window/)
+This must be done after the main window is displayed and before SDL_Init() is called.
+For further information have a look at [Embedding an SDL Surface in a Tk Window](http://techtinkering.com/2012/06/26/embedding-an-sdl-surface-in-a-tk-window/)

 Contributions
 -------------